Liu Yang (footballer, born 1991): Club career

 Liu moved to Chinese Super League side Tianjin TEDA in February 2019.
 He would make his debut in a league game on 8 March 2019 against Guangzhou Evergrande F.C. that ended in a 1–0 defeat.
+After two seasons he would join fellow top tier club Cangzhou Mighty Lions on 8 April 2021.
+He would make his debut in a league game on 21 April 2021 against Qingdao F.C. in a 2-1 defeat.
+Despite the loss he would go on to establish himself a regular within the team by making 22 league appearances throughout the season.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 January 2023.